Mikhail Sholokhov: Life and work

 Sholokhov began writing at 17.
 He completed his first literary work, the short story "The Birthmark", at 19.
-In 1922 Sholokhov moved to Moscow to become a journalist, but he had to support himself through manual labour.
+In 1922 Sholokhov moved to Moscow to become a journalist, but had to support himself through manual labour.
 He was a stevedore, a stonemason, and an accountant from 1922 to 1924, but he also intermittently participated in writers' "seminars".
 His first published work was a satirical article, The Test (19 October 1923).
 In 1924 Sholokhov returned to Veshenskaya and devoted himself entirely to writing.
 In the same year he married Maria Petrovna Gromoslavskaia (1901–1992), the daughter of Pyotr Gromoslavsky, the ataman of Bukanovskaya village.
 They had two daughters and two sons.

 Sholokhov's first book was Tales from the Don, a collection of stories largely based on his personal experiences in his native region during World War I and the Russian Civil War; it was published in 1926.
 The story "Nakhalyonok", partly based on his own childhood, was later made into a popular film.

 In the same year, Sholokhov began writing And Quiet Flows the Don, which took him fourteen years to complete (1926–1940).
 It became the most-read work of Soviet historical fiction, and it earned him the 1941 State Stalin Prize.
 It deals with the experiences of the Cossacks before and during World War I and the Russian Civil War.

 Another novel, Virgin Soil Upturned, which earned a Lenin Prize, took 28 years to complete.
 It is composed of two parts, Seeds of Tomorrow (1932) and Harvest on the Don (1960), and reflects life during collectivization in the Don area.
 It was heralded as a powerful example of socialist realism.
 Virgin Soil Upturned was translated and widely read in China, where it influenced China's socialist literature.

-The short story "The Fate of a Man" (1957) was made into a popular Russian film.During World War II, Sholokhov wrote about the Soviet war effort for various journals.
+The short story "The Fate of a Man" (1957) was made into a popular Russian film.
+During World War II, Sholokhov wrote about the Soviet war effort for various journals.
 He also covered the devastation caused by Wehrmacht troops along the Don.
 His mother was killed when Veshenskaya was bombed in 1942.

 Sholokhov's unfinished novel They Fought for Their Country is about World War II (known in the Soviet Union, and now in Russia, as the Great Patriotic War).
+The book is the source for a 1975 film.

 Sholokhov's collected works were published in eight volumes between 1956 and 1960, and he was awarded the Nobel Prize in Literature in 1965.